| |

 religious faith in the sprawling missions and seminaries and hierarchies

 in the East.
 Thorn trees have never been known to blossom with flowers.
+The Scene in India It is, therefore, sadly surprising that the Jesus of the gospels should

 continue to retain his hallow in the land of the Veda-Vedanga, the Itihasa-Purana,